deployphp/docs/configuration.md

 ### writable_chmod_recursive

 Whether to set `chmod` on dirs recursively or not.
-Default: `false`.
+Default: `true`.

 ### http_user